 Oversized treads are available for many treadmill models, but they’re also a lot more pricey.

-Your max speed should be somewhere that you hope to one day achieve, but that you don’t need for good intermediate exercise on a daily basis.
+Your max speed and incline should be somewhere that you hope to one day achieve, but that you don’t need for good intermediate exercise on a daily basis.

 On average, you’re going to see a cap of 10 MPH, which is plenty.
 10 MPH should be used for intense VIIT training or HIIT training.